Elevenlabs AudioNative Player

 3. Try your most valuable customers

-These people are among the easiest to re-engage – especially in a sufficiently short time horizon.
+These people are among the easiest to re-engage – especially in a sufficiently short time.
 When building a marketing funnel, it’s worthwhile for this select group to try other campaign objectives on FB like Brand awareness ads

 4. Share special offers